 - 1 onion chopped

-- 16 oz ground beef sub ground turkey
+- 16 oz ground beef or ground pork or turkey

-- 1/2 cup red wine sub broth of your choice or water
+- 1/2 cup red wine or stock of your choice, or water

 - 2 beef bouillon cubes crushed